Digital Marketing Tips & Advice For 2021

 My tip is to use a Google Ads script to programmatically fetch weather data and modify your bids to adjust if the condition is met.

 If there’s a freak heatwave outside, users are much more likely to be searching for shorts and t-shirts rather than woolly jumpers and bobble hats.
-By using this data and automation to your advantage, you’ll be able to profit from any weather scenario.
+By using this data and marketing automation to your advantage, you’ll be able to profit from any weather scenario.

 Lewis Kemp – Lightbulb Media